SEND and Support for Families

 Lack of confidence

-If you feel your child would benefit from working with Julie, please contact the school office and ask to speak to Miss Graham
+If you feel your child would benefit from working with Sophie, please contact the school office and ask to speak to Miss Graham

 Individual Health Care Plans